TACC/tacc_stats/README.md

 `server` should be set to the hostname or IP hosting the RabbitMQ server, `queue` to the system/cluster name that is being monitored, `port` to the RabbitMQ port (5672 is default), and `freq` to the desired sampling frequency in seconds.
 The file and settings can be reloaded into a running `hpcperfstatsd` daemon with a SIGHUP signal.

-An RPM can be built for deployment using  the `taccstats.spec` file.
+An RPM can be built for deployment using  the `hpcperfstats.spec` file.
 The most straightforward approach to build this is to setup your rpmbuild directory then run

-`rpmbuild -bb taccstats.spec`
+`rpmbuild -bb hpcperfstats.spec`

-The `taccstats.spec` file `sed`s the `taccstats.conf` file to the correct server and queue.
+The `hpcperfstats.spec` file `sed`s the `hpcperfstats.conf` file to the correct server and queue.
 These can be changed by modifying these two lines

-`sed -i 's/localhost/stats.frontera.tacc.utexas.edu/' src/taccstats.conf`
+`sed -i 's/localhost/stats.frontera.tacc.utexas.edu/' src/hpcperfstats.conf`

-`sed -i 's/default/frontera/' src/taccstats.conf`
+`sed -i 's/default/frontera/' src/hpcperfstats.conf`

-`hpcperfstatsd` can be started, stopped, and restarted using `systemctl start taccstats`, `systemctl stop taccstats`, and `systemctl restart taccstats`.
+`hpcperfstatsd` can be started, stopped, and restarted using `systemctl start hpcperfstats`, `systemctl stop hpcperfstats`, and `systemctl restart hpcperfstats`.

 In order to notify `hpcperfstats` of a job beginning, echo the job id into `/var/run/TACC_jobid` on each node where the job is running.
 It order to notify it of a job ending echo `-` into `/var/run/TACC_jobid` on each node where the job is running.
 This can be accomplished in the job scheduler prolog and